NCL Home> Application examples> Data Analysis || Data files for some examples

 For the special NetCDF files that are generated to describe the source and destination grids: SCRIP (Spherical Coordinate Remapping and Interpolation Package) is used to describe the rectilinear and curvilinear grids, and an internal ESMF format is used to describe the unstructured grids.

-When the weights file is generated, there are three types of interpolation methods supported by ESMF software:
+When the weights file is generated, there are five types of interpolation methods supported by ESMF software:

 1. "bilinear" - the algorithm used by this application to generate the bilinear weights is the standard one found in many textbooks.
 Each destination point is mapped to a location in the source mesh, the position of the destination point relative to the source points surrounding it is used to calculate the interpolation weights.